 Kelsey has been a full-time Registered Massage Therapist since graduating from Robertson College Brandon in 2016.
 For the past year she has been avidly treating a wide variety of clientele and injuries, from athletes to chronic conditions.
 Integrating Swedish massage techniques with stretching, and range of motion, Kelsey is always looking to expand her knowledge and find a treatment plan that works best for each individual.
 She enjoys treating athletic injuries, TMJ through intraoral massage, and low back and pelvic injuries which includes pre and postnatal massage.
 Committed to the well-being of her clients she believes in symmetry in life, from mental, and physical health to exercise and friends and family.

 Originally from Southern Manitoba and a farm girl, She has been living in Brandon since 2014 completing a year of general studies at Brandon University before her diploma of Massage Therapy.
 She often spends her free time at the gym, reading or doing research on new techniques to help her current and future clients.
 Though she still visits the farm and misses the quiet of the country, she enjoys the diversity of clientele and giving back to the community of Brandon.

-We are excited to announce that Dynamic Physiotherapy and Sports Injury Clinic is now offering Pelvic Floor Physiotherapy!
-Currently, Lindsay Brook is treating clients with female urinary incontinence including issues related to urgency, pelvic organ prolapse or frequency.
-Pelvic Floor Physiotherapy assesses the strength, tone, coordination and relaxation of the external and internal structure of…Read the Article
+We are excited to announce that Dynamic Physiotherapy and Sports Injury Clinic offers Pelvic Floor Physiotherapy!
+Currently, Lindsay Brook and Kylie McGhee are treating clients with female urinary incontinence including issues related to urgency, pelvic organ prolapse or frequency.
+Pelvic Floor Physiotherapy assesses the strength, tone, coordination and relaxation of the external and internal structure…Read the Article